Dear girl of mine who has been married for a whole month now,

 Many years ago your daddy and I worked with the college students at church, and we loved that job.
 Then those young women started getting hitched.

 For the first wedding shower gift, I went to the store and paid 78 cents for a tiny black notebook.
-On each page I wrote the young woman some marriage wisdom that it had taken me a good decade to figure out through trial and error, error, error.
+On each page I wrote the young woman some of the best marriage advice that it had taken me a good decade to figure out through trial and error, error, error.

 The little book was a hit.